Tearsheet

 AI Analysis | Feedback

-Chris Rehberger was promoted to Chief Financial Officer, Treasurer, and Secretary of Capital Southwest in February 2025.
-He joined the company in 2015 and has 20 years of experience in corporate finance within the BDC sector.
-Before Capital Southwest, Mr. Rehberger spent 10 years in corporate finance roles at American Capital, where he worked alongside Michael Sarner.
-He earned a bachelor's in commerce with a concentration in finance from the McIntire School and a master's from the Darden School of Business, both from the University of Virginia.
+Chris T. Rehberger was promoted to Chief Financial Officer, Treasurer & Secretary of Capital Southwest in February 2025.
+He joined Capital Southwest in 2015 and brings 20 years of experience in corporate finance roles within the BDC sector.
+Mr. Rehberger previously served as Executive Vice President of Finance and Treasurer.
+He worked closely with Michael Sarner for two decades, including 10 years in corporate finance roles at American Capital, a BDC, which aligns with managing companies involved with private equity or private credit.

 Tabitha Geiger was promoted to Chief Compliance Officer of Capital Southwest in February 2025.
-She brings nearly a decade of experience in compliance, including eight years in compliance consulting with IQ-EQ, where she was responsible for implementing and overseeing compliance programs for private equity, venture capital, and hedge fund managers.
+She has nearly a decade of compliance experience, including eight years in compliance consulting with IQ-EQ, where she was responsible for implementing and overseeing compliance programs for private equity, venture capital, and hedge fund managers.

 AI Analysis | Feedback